imahiro-t/selection-manipulator/README.md

 | Regular Expression (/PATTERN/gi)      | Regular Expression to a new editor page (/PATTERN/gi)                                | selection-manipulator.regex.gi                    |

 ## Release Notes

+## 0.0.19

+- ✨ Add tool to replace mode for json, xml and base64

 ## 0.0.18